newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 Right now, fans can only watch.
 There is no way to join the excitement in real time.

 So we are building IN-FIGHT AMM — the first real-time prediction market made for combat sports.

 ## Team

 We are the Web3 Fighters team.
 James is a former professional kickboxer and leads Web3 strategy at one of the biggest fight promotions in Japan.
-I am a black belt in Aikido and have worked as CTO or Head of Japan at several Web3 companies, delivering projects for Sony, Netflix, and MAZDA.
+I am a black belt in Aikido and have worked as CTO or Japan Head at several Web3 startups, delivering projects for Sony, MAZDA, Netflix, brabrabra.

 We know combat sports.
 We know Web3.